 An injured visitor may have the right to sue you.
 If you are going to let visitors into your workshop, you should consider getting insurance to cover third party damages.
 This may be expensive.
 Alternatively, do not allow them into your workshop.
-"Enter at your own risk" signs may not carry much weight in law.
+'Enter at your own risk' signs do not carry any weight in law.